yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 A **wrapper** is an object that stores a list of attribute names, keys, and function call parameters corresponding to a path in the Kotlin/JVM namespace.
 E.G.: `"civInfo.civilizations[0].population.setPopulation"` is a string representation of a wrapped path that begins with two attribute accesses, followed by one array index, and two more attribute names.

 A wrapper object does not store any more values than that.
 When it is evaluated, it uses a simple IPC protocol to request an up-to-date real value from the game's Kotlin code.
-The `unciv_lib.api.real()` function can be used to manually get a real Python value from a foreign instance wrapper.
+The `unciv_lib.api.real()`/`unciv_pyhelpers.real()` function can be used to manually get a real Python value from a foreign instance wrapper.

 However, because the wrapper class implements many Magic Methods that automatically call its evaluation method, many programming idioms common in Python are possible with them even without manual evaluation.
 Comparisons, equality, arithmetic, concatenation, in-place operations and more are all supported.